ra2 studio - Fotolia

 3. SSL certificate issues

 Security certificates can also cause remote desktop connection problems.
-Many VDI products use Secure Sockets Layer (SSL) encryption for users that access VDI sessions outside the network perimeter.
+Many VDI products use SSL encryption for users that access VDI sessions outside the network perimeter.
 But SSL encryption requires the use of certificates, which creates two problems that can cause a remote desktop to not work.

 First, if remote desktops are going to connect properly, client computers must trust the certificate authority that issued the certificate.
 This isn't usually a problem for organizations that purchase certificates from large, well-known authorities, but clients won't always trust the certificates an organization generates in-house.
 Use a reliable certificate authority to ensure that clients establish remote desktop connectivity.

-If you're using a certificate provided by an enterprise certificate authority, it is important to note that network clients do not automatically trust the certificate.
-You will need to download a copy of the certificate authority's root certificate and add it to the client's certificate store in a way that allows it to trust the certificate authority associated with the certificate.
+If you're using a certificate provided by an enterprise certificate authority, download a copy of the certificate authority's root certificate and add it to the client's certificate store in a way that is associated with the certificate.

 The client must also be able to verify the certificate the server uses.
 The verification process can break down if the certificate has expired or if the name on the certificate doesn't match the name of the server using it.